Average Cost of Living in Reno

-For Reno households earning a median of $59K per year, cost of living represents a meaningful expense that demands careful planning.
-At $2,974 to $6,544, this mid-size city lands on the expensive side, with prices 19% above the US benchmark.
+For Reno households earning a median of $59K per year, cost of living is a noticeable but manageable cost.
+At $3,399 to $5,585, this mid-size city trends modestly above national prices by about 7%.

 Reno's western location means the dry climate is gentle on homes, but water scarcity adds hidden costs to landscaping, pool maintenance, and utility bills.
 The housing picture is equally important: a balanced market where patient buyers find deals and sellers price realistically.
 When it comes to cost of living, the local workforce reflects a workforce that's neither flooded nor starved — expect prices in the normal range with room to negotiate.
 This is a market with distinct micro-neighborhoods where prices can shift by 15-20% across zip codes.